-As every business sector is affected by present global crisis and everybody is talking of slow down in business, still in India there are few sectors which will grow in this adverse situation.
-Lets have a look.
+As every business sector is affected by the present global crisis and everybody is talking of slow down in business, still in India there are few sectors which will grow in this adverse situation.
+Let’s have a look.

 The Railways registered 13.87% growth in revenue to Rs 57,863.90 crore in the first nine months ended December 31, 2008.
-While total earnings from freight increased by 14.53% at Rs 39,085.22 crore during the period, passenger revenue earnings were up 11.81% at Rs 16,242.44 crore.
-The Railways have enhanced freight revenue by increasing its axle loading, improving customer services and adopting an innovative pricing strategy.
+While total earnings from freight increased by 14.53% at Rs 39,085.22 crore during the period, passenger revenue, earnings were up 11.81% at Rs 16,242.44 crore.
+The Railways have enhanced freight revenue by increasing its axle load, improving customer services and adopting an innovative pricing strategy.

 3. PSU Banks